Troy: Troy I

 Troy I was founded around 3000 BC on what was then the eastern shore of a shallow lagoon.
 It was significantly smaller than later settlements at the site, with a citadel covering less than 1 ha.
 However, it stood out from its neighbours in particular for its massive limestone fortifications which were regularly renovated and strengthened.
 Defensive architecture would continue to be a distinctive characteristic in later periods, reflecting perennial security concerns at the vulnerable coastal site.

 Residents lived in attached houses made of stone and mudbrick.
-Some houses had a megaron layout, among which one is notably larger than the others.
+Some houses had a megaron layout, among which one room is notably larger than the others.
 Although the city plan is not entirely clear from its limited remains, the houses appear to have been oriented in parallel to the southern walls.
-Artifacts from this era include dark colored handmade pottery, objects made of copper, as well as a monumental stone stele with a relief depicting an armed warrior.
+Artifacts from this era include dark coloured handmade pottery, objects made of copper, as well as a monumental stone stele with a relief depicting an armed warrior.

 Troy I was founded as part of a consolidation of settlement in the area.
 Its founders came from nearby towns such as Kumtepe and Gülpınar, which had been part of an earlier network that had cultural and economic ties to the eastern Aegean and southeastern Europe.
-Troy itself appears to have maintained these connections, showing similarities to sites Thessaly and southeastern Europe, as well as Aegean sites such as Poliochni in Lemnos and Thermi in Lesbos.
+Troy itself appears to have maintained these connections, showing similarities to sites in Thessaly and southeastern Europe, as well as Aegean sites such as Poliochni in Lemnos and Thermi in Lesbos.
 Despite some connections to Anatolian sites including Bademağacı, it did not yet have the close ties with central Anatolia seen later.

 Troy I was destroyed by fire around 2550 BC.